To learn more about eligibility criteria for our Post-Graduate Certificate (PGC) Program, please see the PGC page here.

 - Identify any aspect of the program’s admission criteria for which you do not meet minimum requirements and provide an explanation for your situation (An explanation is needed if GPA falls between 2.75 and 3.0 (for example).

-- Please share any other information you feel is pertinent to your application that you wish the admissions committee to know (e.g. overcoming personal and/or professional adversity, etc.).
+- Please share any other information you feel is pertinent to your application that you wish the admissions committee to know (e.g. multicultural experiences, overcoming personal and/or professional adversity, etc.).

 Consider this your opportunity to communicate with the Admissions Committee key information about your professional background and reasons for pursuing a graduate degree in nursing in your selected advanced practice area.